-Prior to 2004, red grouper was included in the shallow-water groupers (SWG) quota.
+1 Prior to 2009, gag was included in the shallow-water groupers (SWG) quota.
 During this time, SWG included: black grouper, gag, red grouper, yellowfin grouper, yellowmouth grouper, rock hind, red hind, speckled hind, and scamp.
-Harvest from 1990-2009 taken from the SEFSC ACL database; harvest from 2010 to current from IFQ database.
+2 Harvest from 1990-2009 taken from the SEFSC ACL database; harvest from 2010 to current from IFQ database.